rmit-s3711914-caecario-wardana/github-slideshow/_posts/0000-01-02-rmit-s3711914-caecario-wardana.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Caecario's slide!"
 ---
 This is caecario's slide
 Use the left arrow to go back!